gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/install/01_prepare_installation.md

 ## HTTPS certificates (Optional)
 While we highly recommend operating Gitpod using HTTPS, Gitpod is able to run on insecure HTTP.
 The caveat of using HTTP is that the builtin Docker registry will not function as Docker/containerd do not pull from insecure registries by default.
 You can either resort to using an [external registry](#docker-registry-optional) or use HTTPS.
-For running Gitpod on insecure HTTP, no HTTPS certificates are needed and you can skip this paragraph.
+For running Gitpod on insecure HTTP, no HTTPS certificates are needed and you can skip this section.

 The most accessible means of obtaining HTTPS certificates is using [Let's Encrypt](https://letsencrypt.org/) which provides free certificats to anybody who can prove ownership of a domain.
 Gitpod requires [wildcard certificates](https://en.wikipedia.org/wiki/Wildcard_certificate) (e.g. `*.ws.your-domain.com`) which [can be obtained via Let's Encrypt](https://community.letsencrypt.org/t/acme-v2-production-environment-wildcards/55578) but require [proof of ownership via DNS](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).